menu

 Overview

 Athens is a tiny town located in the state of West Virginia.
 With a population of 945 people and just one neighborhood, Athens is the 159th largest community in West Virginia.
-Athens has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Athens has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 Occupations and Workforce